lkilpatrick/gitstream-mkdocs/docs/25_gitstream-actions.md

 :octicons-tag-24: Minimal version: 1.0

 This action, once triggered, blocks PR merge till the desired reviewers approved the PR.
-The actions fails the check to prevent the PR for merge.
+The actions fail the check to prevent the PR for merge.

-Note: you should enable branch protection so GitHub will prevent merging unless the gitStream action check pass successfully.
+Note: you should enable branch protection, so GitHub will prevent merging unless the gitStream action check pass successfully.

 Syntax: